-- Hand rub methodology posters must be placed at strategic places and above alcohol dispensers in the health facility. - HH posters serve as reminders in the workplace and can be strategically placed throughout the health facility. - These should be rotated and/or replaced to keep the message fresh. - HH posters must be laminated or framed and checked regularly to ensure integrity. - HH posters must be displayed: - In all clinical areas for health workers. - $\circ~$ In toilets and bathrooms for patients and visitors.
+- Hand rub methodology posters must be placed at strategic places and above alcohol dispensers in the health facility. - HH posters serve as reminders in the workplace and can be strategically placed throughout the health facility. - These should be rotated and/or replaced to keep the message fresh. - HH posters must be laminated or framed and checked regularly to ensure integrity. - HH posters must be displayed: - in all clinical areas for health workers - in toilets and bathrooms for patients and visitors

-12. Hand hygiene campaign (live it)
+Hand hygiene campaign (live it)

-HH awareness campaigns should be conducted according to the Health Awareness Calendar, such as the 5th May World Hand Hygiene Day to create awareness and enhance compliance to HH.
+HH awareness campaigns should be conducted according to the Health Awareness Calendar, such as the 5th of May World Hand Hygiene Day to create awareness and enhance compliance to HH.
 Reports thereof should be compiled and kept as evidence.
-Patient involvement in HH campaigns have proven to be effective in promoting compliance amongst health workers.
+Patient involvement in HH campaigns has proven to be effective in promoting compliance amongst health workers.

-13. Hand hygiene education (teach it), compliance and monitoring (check it) (see section on education)
+Hand hygiene education (teach it),